rule

 Text 25

-With Govinda speaking thus came the master of Saubha up to Krishna as if he was leading Vasudeva and said he the following:
+With Govinda speaking thus came the master of Saubha closer to Krishna as if he was leading Vasudeva before Him and said he the following: (Vedabase)

 Text 26

-'This is the one who begot You and for whose sake You live in this world; I'll kill him right before You; save him if You can, You child!'
+'He here is the one who begot You and for whom You live in this world.
+I will kill him straight in front of Your eyes.
+Save him if You can, You ignoramus!'

 Text 27